top of page

 As black salt contains less sodium this produced a less savoury drink in comparison to my original recipe.

-Kanji made with purple carrots is a rich source of antioxidant anthocyanins.
+Kanji made with purple carrots is a rich source of the antioxidant anthocyanins.
 This antioxidant is associated with many health benefits such as:

 Help lower bad cholesterol (LDL) and protect the arteries from oxidation so good for heart health